 About Sunshine Coast Hospital and Health Service

-- Around one sixth of the population within the HHS area (17.2%) were born overseas
+- About one-sixth of the population within the HHS area (17.2%) were born overseas

 - 3.3% of the HHS population speak a language other than English at home